-Historical manuscript with mould, insect damage and adhered pages.
+Hindi manuscript with mould, insect damage and adhered pages.

-The mould constituted a health and safety risk
+- The mould constituted a health and safety risk.

-Handling put the document at risk from tearing pages due to severe insect damage
+- Handling put the document at risk from tearing pages due to severe insect damage

-The decision was taken not to infill missing areas with a heavier tissue in areas that has had large losses.
-This decision was based on the minimal intervention approach that we have at the archive where the object is stored, time constraint and the fact that the manuscript was going to be digitised to minimise the future need for handling.
+- The decision was taken not to infill missing areas with a heavier repair tissue, in areas that has had large losses.
+Based on the minimal intervention approach that we have at the archive where the object is stored, plus time constraint.
+The first page, which was the most severely damaged, was enclosed in a three-side welded Melenex folder.

-The item was digitised to allow online access, to minimise handling.
+- The item was digitised to allow online access, to minimise handling.

-A custom- made archival box was created for the item.
+- A custom- made archival box was created for the item.
 Including a four -flap inner folder inside an archival box.
 The box had a label warning that the item had been treated for mould and the date of treatment.
 As a precautionary warning for people with mould sensitivity.

 The treatment allowed the book to be viewed safely by the client.
 All the text could now be viewed as the stuck pages had been released.
 The book could be handled safely as the pages had been repaired.
 The mould was removed, and a warning that mould had been present placed on the box, to alert mould sensitive readers.
 A digital copy of the book is now available to allow the client to view it online remotely.